 "without the foundation I feel insecure with a horse, I've seen people just ride on by that foundation, and most of them survive.
 If they get a horse and don't build on this foundation, then nothing will work at all.
 Then in order to survive they get rid of the horse"

-I have owned and worked with some difficult horses and have had the greatest breakthroughs using a passive but persistent method of training, Allowing plenty of time for the horse to soak on each new lesson is essential.
+I have owned and worked with some difficult horses and have had the greatest breakthroughs using a quiet but persistent method of training, Allowing plenty of time for the horse to soak on each new lesson is essential.
 I believe fear and intimidation have no place in the teaching of either horse or rider.
 I have experience with horses of all ages and breeds.
 My clientele varies from the first time trail rider to the 30 year dressage veteran.

 My goal as a trainer is to teach and mold the horse, while educating and empowering the rider.